diegorojasucv/argentine-exchange-rates-elt/README.md

 ## Documentation

-To generate and view the documentation for this project, follow these steps:
+To view the documentation for this project, follow these steps:

 1. Install Sphinx by running the following command:
     ```bash